mdazfar2/HelpOps-Hub/README.md

         </tr>
         <tr>
             <td>
                 This project is part of GirlScript Summer of Code.
-We warmly welcome contributions from the community to help elevate Wanderlust.
+We warmly welcome contributions from the community to help elevate HelpOps-Hub.
             </td>
         </tr>
     </table>